mmikowski/powercss/README.md

 as follows:

 1. At the **builtin** level.
 This is a set of common values that are available by default.
-Examples include `_fixed_`, which resolves to 'fixed' in the resulting CSS.
-We use the `_name_` format because it allows for very high levels of compression.
+For example, the symbol `_fixed_` resolves to 'fixed' in the resulting CSS.
+The `cssValMap` defines our values in the PowerCSS library file, `pcss.js`.
 2. At the **global** level.
 This mixin map will be used across all **metasheets** and, as a consequence, by all **vsheets** they use.
 3. At the **metasheet** level.
 This mixin map is exclusive to one **metasheet** and will be used by all **vsheets** in cascade list.
 4. At the **vsheet** level.
 This mixin map is exclusive to one **vsheet**.

 When resolving mixin symbols, the "closest" match "wins."
 Let's consider the following PowerCSS rule definition as an example: